 There is definitely a lot of emphasis whizzing around the world of real estate investing on always having to get the best deals if you are a flipper or a wholesaler—and fair enough.
 In order to be a successful flipper or wholesaler, you will definitely need to be able to get great deals to earn that quick profit.

 One of the biggest mistakes that investors make is purchasing rental properties with very minimal (or even negative) cash flow simply based on their unsubstantiated hopes that these properties will appreciate in value.
-This, however, is an extremely risky move, as the market can fluctuate rather quickly, and it is impossible to always accurately predict.
+This, however, is an extremely risky move.
+The market can fluctuate rather quickly, and it is impossible to always accurately predict.
 So it is strongly encouraged that you never purchase a property with your only profit potential being appreciation.

 Not Treating Landlording as a Business